This assignment must be completed prior to attending this lab!

 A broth culture containing a mixture of one of the following Gram-positive bacteria and one of the following Gram-negative bacteria:

-During the next three labs you will attempt to obtain pure cultures of each organism in your mixture and determine which two bacteria you have.
+During the next two labs you will attempt to obtain pure cultures of each organism in your mixture and determine which two bacteria you have.
 Today you will try to separate the bacteria in the mixture in order to obtain isolated colonies; next lab you will identify the two bacteria in your mixture and pick off single isolated colonies of each of the two bacteria in order to get a pure culture of each.
 The following lab you will prepare microscopy slides of each of the two pure cultures to determine if they are indeed pure.

 PROCEDURE (to be done in pairs)